oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/qs-verrazzano/vz-install.md

 {{< img "Verrazzano Install" "images/verrazzano-install.png" >}}

 Verrazzano installation takes some time to complete, typically 15 to 30 minutes.
 Use **Check Verrazzano Install Status** to determine when Verrazzano installation is complete.
-After Verrazzano installation is complete, you can move on to the next section.
+After it's complete, you can move on to the next section.